awslabs/generative-ai-cdk-constructs/CONTRIBUTING.md

 * Submit a Pull Requests on GitHub.
 * Please follow the PR checklist written above.
 We trust our contributors to self-check, and this helps that process!
 * Discuss review comments and iterate until you get at least one “Approve”.
 When iterating, push new commits to the same branch.
-Usually all these are going to be squashed when you merge to master.
+Usually all these are going to be squashed when you merge to main.
 The commit messages should be hints for you when you finalize your merge commit message.
 * Make sure to update the PR title/description if things change.
 The PR title/description are going to be used as the commit title/message and will appear in the CHANGELOG, so maintain them all the way throughout the process.